Teresa-Yang/Pronunciation-Scorer/README.md

       * `source env/bin/activate`
 * Install packages in the terminal/comand prompt with the requirements.txt file:
   * `pip install -r requirements.txt`
-* Run as a local server with `flask run`
+* Run 'python main.py host-ip port debug(y/n)'.
+  * Example: `python main.py 127.0.0.1 5000 True` in the terminal/command prompt
-  * You should be given a localhost link to open in your browser and view the program.
+* You should be given a localhost link to open in your browser and view the application.

- ---
- ### Upload audio files in wav format
- Use this converter to convert audio files if needed: https://cloudconvert.com/mp3-to-wav